MiguelSanLeon/Bakalar-booking-app/README.md

 ![register-page-image](documentation_assets/register-image.png)

-- This is a customized register form.
-First name, last name and phone number has been added to the original django registration form.
+- This is a customized registration form.
+First name, last name, and phone number have been added to the original Django registration form.
-- The user name has to be unique as it is the primary key
+- The username has to be unique as it is the primary key.
 - The email is the only optional field.
-- The phone number needs to contain 11 digits
+- The phone number needs to contain 11 digits.
 - Password1 and Password2 must match.
-- The password need to contain letters and numbers and cannot be a very used password.
+- The password needs to contain both letters and numbers and cannot be a commonly used password.
-- All error messages will be posted in the form  to provide a correct feedback to the user in case something went wrong during the registration process.
+- All error messages will be displayed in the form to provide correct feedback to the user in case something went wrong during the registration process.
-- When the process is finished the User will receive a succesfull message.
+- When the process is finished, the user will receive a successful message.

 ![register-page-error-messages-image](documentation_assets/register-error-messages-image.png)